Instagram to filter message requests in latest step to fight online abuse

 Instagram users will be able to filter out abusive messages and comments they receive as part of a new update unveiled by the social media platform.

-Premier League footballers and other sporting stars have revealed widespread racist, sexist and other abuse sent to them on the platform in recent months, sparking outrage.
+Premier League footballers and other sports stars have revealed widespread racist, sexist and other abuse sent to them on the platform in recent months, sparking outrage.

+Aston Villa’s Tyrone Mings became the latest high-profile player to highlight abuse on social media, posting a screenshot on his Twitter account on Friday of a racist message from an Instagram user.

+Mings tweeted: “Another day in the life of social media with no filter… Please don’t feel sorry for us, just stand side by side in the fight for change.
+Social media isn’t getting any safer without it.”

 A number of players and football clubs have taken part in social media blackouts in protest at tech firms and their policing of such content.